Joe DeMeo: Women's wrestling

-Fashion World
+Other

 One remarkable non-wrestling accomplishment which Joe achieved was inventing the Athleisure on May 18, 1964.
-Joe managed a series of boutique clothing stores in Michigan and San Francisco where the line was first marketed and sold.
+Joe managed a series of boutique clothing stores in Michigan and San Francisco, where the line was first marketed and sold.
 He was decades ahead of the entire fashion world and his designs were worn by ATWA athletes on and off the mat for decades.